Plonq/bevy_panorbit_camera/README.md

 Check out the [advanced example](https://github.com/Plonq/bevy_panorbit_camera/tree/master/examples/advanced.rs) to see all the possible configuration options.

-## What are `alpha` and `beta`?

-Typically you don't need to worry about the inner workings of this plugin - the defaults work well and are suitable for most use cases.
-However, if you want to customise the behaviour, for example restricting the camera movement or adjusting sensitivity, you probably want to know what the `alpha` and `beta` values represent.

-While not strictly accurate, you can think of `alpha` as yaw and `beta` as tilt.
-More accurately, `alpha` represents the angle around the _global_ Y axis, and `beta` represents the angle around the _local_ X axis (i.e. the X axis after Y axis rotation has been applied).
-When both `alpha` and `beta` are `0.0`, the camera is pointing directly forward (-Z).
-Thus, increasing `alpha` orbits around to the right (counter clockwise if looking from above), and increasing `beta` orbits up and over (e.g. a `beta` value of 90 degrees (`PI / 2.0`) results in the camera looking straight down).

 ## Cargo Features

 - `bevy_egui` (optional): Makes `PanOrbitCamera` ignore any input that `egui` uses, thus preventing moving the camera